weareopen/weareopen.github.io/work.md

 title: What we do
 permalink: /work/
 heading: Open our umbrella
 intro-text: Our members are nimble thinkers and tinkerers who can do a whole bunch of stuff.
 Just ask us.
-However, just so that <em>we</em> can understand what we do, we've organised our "what" into three main areas.
+However, just so that <em>we</em> can understand what we do, we've organised our "work" into three main areas.
 img: umbrella-intro.png
 ---